Cyberlorians/Articles/SC-730-Cybersecurity-Business-Professional-Study-Guide.md

 Exam tip: Apply the label that matches the sensitivity and sharing need.
 A document containing personal data, financial records, or customer confidential content should not be left unlabeled or treated as public.

+How labels differ from permissions: permissions decide who can access a location or item; labels describe and protect the sensitivity of the content itself.
+A file in SharePoint can still need a label because it may be downloaded, emailed, or shared.

 ### Rights Management

 Rights management protects what people can do with content.
 It can restrict viewing, editing, printing, forwarding, copying, downloading, or access expiration.
 This helps protect data even after it leaves its original storage location.